-Specific attendance policies may be required by individual programs to comply with Veteran benefits guidelines, State board rules, financial aid guidelines, and/or program standards.
+Specific attendance policies may be required by individual programs to comply with Veteran benefit guidelines, state board rules, financial aid guidelines, and/or program standards.
+Students should refer to their program syllabus for specific attendance requirements.
+Students cannot be more than 15 minutes late to class.
+A student who is more than 15 minutes late to class will be turned away and marked absent for that day.